 Japanese curry is one of the most popular dishes in Japan and is enjoyed in many countries around the world.
 It can be made with a variety of meats and vegetable but the key is its thick, gravy-like curry sauce.
 And, Japanese curry comes with a lot of sauce!
 The flavour is a crossover of Japanese, Indian and Western cuisines.

 Many people resort to store-bought curry sauce out of the box (e.g. Golden Curry) but it’s quite easy to make from scratch at home.
 It will be much healthier and all of the ingredients are usually easily available at the supermarket.
 This sauce is sometimes poured over breaded pork or chicken cutlets (katsu).

-Our Instant Pot Japanese curry is based on a few traditional recipes and the ingredients that often go into the commercial sauce.
+Our curry recipe is based on a few traditional recipes and the ingredients that often go into the commercial sauce.